saltstack/salt/doc/ref/states/requisites.rst

 generate changes, and if the watched state's "result" is ``True``.
 This can be a useful way to execute a post hook after changing aspects of a system.

+If a state has multiple ``onchanges`` requisites then the state will trigger if any of the watched states changes.

 use
 ~~~